AA/PPS 02.02.30 - Undergraduate Academic Advising Policy

 ADVISING SUPPORT OF INSTITUTIONAL PRIORITIES

-Academic advisors provide support to administrative priorities of institutional significance, such as:
+Academic advisors will provide support to administrative priorities of institutional significance, such as:

-affirming coursework applicability to the degree for federal financial aid, NCAA, Education Abroad, and Veterans Affairs programs;
+affirming coursework applicability to the degree for federal financial aid, National Collegiate Athletic Association (NCAA), Education Abroad, and Veterans Affairs programs;

 commencement ceremonies;